CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/Deployment_Final_Checks.md

 1. ✅ Telecommand Execution (`TCMDEXEC_`) function names match their registrations in the table.
     * Implemented in `check_tcmd_function_names_match_registration_names()`.
-2. No malloc usage.
+2. No malloc usage (via `malloc(...)`).
+    * FreeRTOS malloc operations via `pvPortMalloc` and `pvPortCalloc` may be acceptable, assuming the use cases were audited and approved during implementation.
 3. ✅ Are all `TEST_EXEC_` functions registered in the test table?
     * Implemented in `validate_test_exec_registration()`.
 4. ✅ Are all `TCMDEXEC_` functions registered in the telecommand table?
     * Implemented in `validate_tcmdexec_registration()`.

-✅ = Automated test now exists.
+✅ = Automated validations now exists.

 ## Manual Execution Checks